 Neither Purchaser, nor any Purchaser Party, nor any Person providing funds to Purchaser: (a) is under investigation by any governmental authority for, or has been charged with, or convicted of, money laundering, drug trafficking, terrorist related activities, any crimes which in the United States would be predicate crimes to money laundering, or any violation of any Anti-Money Laundering Laws; (ii) has been assessed civil or criminal penalties under any Anti-Money Laundering Laws; or (iii) has had any of its funds seized or forfeited in any action under any Anti-Money Laundering Laws.
 Purchaser is in compliance with any and all applicable provisions of the Patriot Act.

 (c) (c) The representations and warranties contained in Section 13(a) and Section 13(b) above will survive the Closing for a period of one (1) year, before the expiration of which the party claiming a breach must have notified the other in writing of the alleged breach.
 Any such claim shall be limited to actual damages (specifically including, without limitation, reasonable attorneys’' fees and expenses and court costs) suffered by the claiming party (specifically excluding consequential or punitive damages).
-To secure Seller’s obligation to pay damages resulting from any breach of a representation or warranty under this Agreement, at the Closing, Seller shall deposit with Escrowee a sum equal to $500,000 (the “Post-Closing Escrow”), which shall be held in escrow in accordance with the terms set forth in an escrow agreement to be entered into between Seller, Purchaser and Escrowee at Closing, which agreement shall be in substantially the form attached hereto as Schedule F (the “Post-Closing Escrow Agreement”)

 14. 14.
 Deliveries to be made on the Closing Date.